 By the end of my second year I decided I was going to do a little experiment.
 I was going to leave university.

-(the list of incredibly successful and fulfilled millionaires and billionaires goes on and on) share similar views and either dropped out or are now advocating alternatives to higher education.
+(The list of incredibly successful and fulfilled millionaires and billionaires goes on and on) share similar views and either dropped out or are now advocating alternatives to higher education.

 I don’t discredit those who love it or those overwhelmed with student loans.
 For those in debt, the pressure may not even allow for them to question the validity of higher education.
-I hold an enormous amount of respect for those plowing through years of debt solely because they wanted to learn.
+I hold an enormous amount of respect and empathy for those plowing through years of debt solely because they wanted to learn.